There are two important components of a typical WordPress installation:

 Overall, if you have a busy WordPress site, you should clean your WordPress database once every two months, or at least optimize your WordPress database once every two weeks.

-Go ahead and start working on reducing your WordPress database size and let me know how much space it was before and how much space it is now.
+let me know how much space it was before and how much space it is now.

 Speaking of fine-tuning your WordPress blog: